Anheuser-Busch: 2017 Super Bowl advertising

 In early February 2017, Anheuser-Busch's "Budweiser – Born the Hard Way" Super Bowl commercial was released online, prompting conservative political rebuke over its depiction of the immigration of founder Adolphus Busch from Germany to St. Louis.
-Although the ad had been conceived eight months before its release, some perceived the ad to be a political statement in opposition to President Donald Trump.
+Although the ad had been conceived eight months before its release, some perceived the ad to be a political statement in opposition to then-current president Donald Trump.
 A week before the ad's release, public controversy erupted over an executive order prohibiting entry of immigrants, refugees, and re-entry of permanent residents from seven countries into the United States.
 The script for the advertisement was finalized after the November elections, when Budweiser's internal marketing team settled on the twelfth revision of the script.
 Shooting for the commercial then took place in January.
-The ad controversy followed after controversy in May 2016 when then Presidential candidate Donald Trump was perceived by some to be hijacking Budweiser's 'America' branding campaign for his own political purposes.
+The ad controversy followed after controversy in May 2016 when Trump, then a presidential candidate, was perceived by some to be hijacking Budweiser's America branding campaign for his own political purposes.